enigmalea/enigmalea.quest/src/content/posts/new_host.md

 draft: false
 description:
   In the last week or so, I've done some major updates to things around here.
-tags: [site update, hosting]
+tags:
+  - site update
+  - hosting
+category:
-category: Tech
+  - Tech
 ---

 Whew.
 I've been a busy bee.
 In the last week or so, I've done some major updates